marcduiker/dapr-docs/daprdocs/content/en/concepts/dapr-services/scheduler.md

 Prior to Dapr v1.15, [actor reminders]({{< ref "actors-timers-reminders.md#actor-reminders" >}}) were run using the Placement service.
 Now, by default, the [`SchedulerReminders` feature flag]({{< ref "support-preview-features.md#current-preview-features" >}}) is set to `true`, and all new actor reminders you create are run using the Scheduler service to make them more scalable.

 When you deploy Dapr v1.15, any _existing_ actor reminders are automatically migrated from the Placement service to the Scheduler service as a one time operation for each actor type.
 There will be _no_ loss of reminder triggers during the migration.
-However, you can prevent this migration and keep the existing actor reminders running using the Placement service by setting the `SchedulerReminders` flag to `false` in application configuration file for the actor type.
+However, you can prevent this migration and keep the existing actor reminders running using the Placement service by setting the `SchedulerReminders` flag to `false` in the application configuration file for the actor type.

-## Job Triggering
+## Job triggering

-### Job Ordering
+### Job ordering

-When the Scheduler service triggers a job there is no guarantee of job trigger ordering, meaning we do not guarantee FIFO or LIFO trigger ordering.
+When the Scheduler service triggers a job there is no guarantee of job trigger ordering, meaning there are no guarantees on FIFO or LIFO trigger ordering.

-### Job Failure Policy and Staging Queue
+### Job failure policy and staging queue

 When the Scheduler service triggers a job and it has a client side error, with the failure policy, the job is retried by default with a 1s interval and 3 maximum retries.
 A failure policy can be configured for a consistent retry or to drop a job.
 - Actor reminder type jobs retry forever until successful completion.